-With Australia at 180 for 7, effectively 102 given the first-innings lead, England looked set to close the third Ashes Test in Adelaide with a 2-1 lead.
+With Australia at 180 for 7, effectively 102, given the first-innings lead, England looked set to close the third Ashes Test in Adelaide with a 2-1 lead.
 That's when Clem Hill came in.
-Battling influenza and the heat (the pitch simmered at 65°C) Hill made a splendid century.
+Battling influenza and the heat, Hill made a splendid century.
 Support came from debutant Roger Hartigan and the two went on to add 243 - then the highest stand in Test cricket.
 At stumps both had got their hundreds and Australia were at 397 for 7.
 The last three wickets put on 326 - only three other teams have repeated the feat since - and Australia went on to win by 245 runs.
 Wisden Cricket Monthly said: "A shilling collection at the ground had raised £24 from which Hartigan was bought a gold chain and pendant; and later the Mayor of Brisbane presented him with a gold watch."

 Daren Ganga, born today, had a phlegmatic approach as a Test opener but didn't get the big scores till his seventh series, in 2003, when he made back-to-back hundreds against Australia.
 He played a handful of Tests over the next two years, and came back in 2006, when he scored 135 in the drawn Test against India in St Kitts, and aggregated 344 in the four series.
-A successful tour of Pakistan followed and then, while touring England as vice-captain, Ganga got to lead the side when Ramnaresh Sarwan got injured.
-He led Trinidad & Tobago to the Stanford 20/20 title and then to the Champions League Twenty20 final in 2009.
-He stepped down as T&T captain in 2011 - after nine years at the helm - as the country's most successful captain.
+A successful tour of Pakistan followed, and then, while touring England as vice-captain, Ganga got to lead the side when Ramnaresh Sarwan was injured.
+Ganga led Trinidad & Tobago to the Stanford 20/20 title and then to the Champions League T20 final in 2009.
+When he stepped down as T&T captain in 2011 - after nine years at the helm - he was the country's most successful captain.